dimxy/bitcoinjs-lib/README.md

 Setup network parameters for your komodo chain:
 Open ts_src/networks.ts and make a new entry for your chain.
-In fact you need to fix yourchainname and the magic param:
+In fact you need to fix yourchainname and the magic param for your chain:
 ```
 export const yourchainname: Network = {
   messagePrefix: '\x18Your-chain-name asset chain:\n',